MapStory/mapstory-community/README.md

 ### Maintaining the roadmap

-Every week or two the roadmap should be updated for at least immediate and short term categories.
+Every two weeks the roadmap should be updated for at least immediate and short term categories.
 Moving items from one time frame to another needs to meet some minimum requirements:

 ##### Immediate Term

 Any item listed in [immediate term](https://github.com/MapStory/mapstory-roadmap/blob/master/roadmap.md#immediate-within-4-weeks) should have an 'owner' a developer who is working on it, and who expects to finish and deploy to production within 4 weeks.
 This should be placed directly on the main roadmap document.
-No one should own more than one immediate term priority.
-They can also be working on some short term items, but the immediate one is their top priority.

 Anything in immediate term should also have a 'label' in the issue tracker for it.
 This tracks all the bugs and iterations of testing against the topic.
 The roadmap item should have a link to that label in